HL7/cql/input/pages/01-introduction.md

 ## Approach

-As discussed in <<Background, Section 1>>, one key principle underlying the current harmonization efforts is the separation of responsibilities within an artifact into _metadata_, _clinical information_, and _expression logic_.
+As discussed in [Section 1](#background), one key principle underlying the current harmonization efforts is the separation of responsibilities within an artifact into _metadata_, _clinical information_, and _expression logic_.
 Focusing on the expression logic component and identifying the requirements common to both quality measurement and decision support, the Clinical Decision Support HL7 Work Group produced a harmonized conceptual requirements document: _HL7 Domain Analysis Model: Harmonization of Health Quality Artifact Reasoning and Expression Logic._ To view this document, refer to the [References](11-d-references.html) section.
 These requirements form the basis for the reasoning capabilities that this specification provides.

 Building on those conceptual requirements, this specification defines the logical and physical layers necessary to achieve the goal of a unified specification for expression logic for use by both the clinical quality and decision support domains.